ysabetwordsmith: Text -- three weeks for dreamwidth, in pink (three weeks for dreamwidth)

 This year I'm doing Community Thursdays.
 Some of my activity will involve maintaining communities I run, and my favorites.
 Some will involve checking my list of subscriptions and posting in lower-traffic ones.
 Today I have interacted with the following communities...

-* Commented in [community profile] awesomeers.
+* Commented on "Just One Thing" in [community profile] awesomeers.

 silver_chipmunk: (Default)